 For calculating rate of progress, grades of F (failure) and W (withdrawn) are counted as hours attempted, but are not counted as hours successfully completed.
 Grades of I (incomplete) will also be counted as hours attempted, but not as hours successfully completed; however, when the "I" is replaced with a letter grade, the GPA and satisfactory progress determination will be recalculated based on that letter grade and the credits earned.
-Modules not completed will be issued a "WZ" which would indicate a withdrawal for immediate call to active duty.
+Students who withdraw for immediate call to active military duty will receive grades of WZ for any scheduled course not completed.